Settings

 Personal gain is one of the motivations behind insider threats.

 Insider threats can be motivated by personal gain in various ways.
-Some individuals may seek to exploit their authorized access to acquire sensitive information or gain access systems for financial benefits.
+Some individuals may seek to exploit their authorized access to acquire sensitive information or gain access to systems for financial benefits.
 This can involve stealing valuable data, intellectual property, or trade secrets to sell or use for personal gain.

 View Options Again